BabatundeOnabajo/Macroeconomic-Dashboard-for-Ripple/README.md

-# Macroeconomic-Dashboard-for-Ripple
+# Ripple-On-Your-Wrist
-This is a GUI client that enables users to perform a number of statistical operations in relation to Ripple (XRP).
-The program is built in Java and Python.
+This is an Android Wear app that enables users to access their Ripple (XRP) account on their smartwatch, as well as distribute XRP through Near Field Communication (NFC).

 # Disclaimer